vivek030502/Codsoft-Java-Internship/README.md

-# Codsoft-Java-Internship

-# ATM-Interface in console .
+# ATM-Interface for console .

-# User can 1.
+  User can 1.
 Check Balance.
            2. Deposit
            3. withdraw